khyatiparekh/Searching-for-Success/README.md

 python project, and all the elements which allow us to effectively share it with others, test it, document it, and track its evolution.

+We recommend using conda to install matplotlib and other such libraries to ensure smooth running of the module.

 ## Organization of the  project

 The project has the following structure: